What You Need to Know about Gold and Gemstone Mining

 It’s estimated that about 90 million carats of rough diamonds and 1,600 tons of gold are mined for jewelry every year, generating over $300 billion in revenue.
 When sustainability is a top priority for a consumer or brand, inadequate environmental regulations and human rights abuses make navigating the jewelry industry difficult.

-We understand this because we are a jewelry brand that cares very deeply about sustainability.
+We understand this because we are a jewelry brand that cares very deeply about our impact.
 But before we knew better, we felt stuck between a rock and a hard place (no pun intended).
 Now that we know better, we can do better.

 Spoiler: It’s all pretty bad.